Bolloré: Pininfarina B0

 Pininfarina introduced its own electric vehicle concept, the Pininfarina B0 ("B Zero").
 The four-seat hatchback features a solid-state lithium-polymer battery, supercapacitors, and a roof- integrated solar panel to achieve a range of 153 miles.
 Developed in partnership with the Bolloré Group, the vehicle was slated for limited production in 2009.

 Bluecar

 Bolloré manufactures the Bolloré Bluecar, a small electric car, initially produce to showcase the company's range of electric power cells.
 The Bluecar was introduced in December 2011, as part of the Autolib' carsharing service in Paris.
 Bluecar deliveries to retail customers began in March 2012.
-Bolloré's Bluecar is also used in the Bluecity London car sharing scheme.
+Bolloré's Bluecar was also used in the Bluecity London car sharing scheme, which existed from 2017 to 2020.

 Bluebus

 Bolloré Bluebus 22 is a 6-metre-long electric microbus with a capacity of 22 passengers.
 Two copies of this electric vehicle transportation arrived mid-April 2015 to Mulhouse, Haut-Rhin.

 Bolloré Bluebus SE is a full-sized (12-metre) low-floor electric citybus that has been produced since 2015.
 Several Bluebus SE are in commercial use in Paris and in Brussels.
 In early 2022 RATP, the public traffic provider of Paris, suspended all 149 Bluebus 5SE after a series of busses catching fire.